XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

-No problem, you can join the RFCM (Rules for the common man) chat group on Yahoo (this is independent of Peter Pig..so lots of forthright/useful views and comment…none of which is censored/controlled by Peter Pig.
+No problem, you can join the RFCM (click here) (this is independent of Peter Pig..so lots of forthright/useful views and comment…none of which is censored/controlled by Peter Pig.
 You can phone us here at Peter Pig too!

 Are there any competitions?
 Not many but they are about.

 Note: Competitions in PBI are always friendly.
 There are no "battle winning" armies so any nation has a chance.
 Please do not bring photocopied rule sets to competitions, it is very rude!